(C3.0-ung , C2-ung in MetBull 99)

-In the first compositional anaysis conducted by Bunch et al. (2011), it was found that NWA 5958 consists of a wide variety of small objects (0.052.5 mm) set in a dark, porous, fine-grained matrix.
+In the first compositional analysis conducted by Bunch et al. (2011), it was found that NWA 5958 consists of a wide variety of small objects (0.052.5 mm) set in a dark, porous, fine-grained matrix.
 Notably, matrix material constitutes 76 vol% of the meteorite, a higher abundance than in most CM chondrites, and it contains a relatively low abundance of chondrules composing 19 vol% (Jacquet et al., 2016).
 Silicates, phyllosilicates (e.g., the Fe-serpentine cronstedtite), and partially equilibrated Fe-sulfides were observed in the matrix by Stroud et al. (2014).
 Similar to CM chondrites, relatively small chondrules of mostly Mg-rich POP, enstatite PP, and forsterite PO types are present and host multiple accretion rims (up to five), with each successive layer composing material of larger grainsizes.
 In their study, Jacquet et al. (2016) identified accessory metal, sulfides, and poorly characterized phases (PCP, now determined to be tochilinite-cronstedtite intergrowths [TCI]).
 The TCI composition in NWA 5958 reflects a relatively high mean "FeO"/SiO2 ratio of 5, which is consistent with very minimal aqueous alteration compared to other CM group members (Rubin et al., 2007).
 Contrariwise, the relatively low mean S/SiO2 ratio (0.05) for NWA 5958 is consistent with a high degree of aqueous alteration.
 At the same time, the low abundance of FeNi-metal (< ~0.2 vol%) is more consistent with a moderate degree of aqueous alteration comparable to petrologic type 2.22.5 in the Rubin et al. (2007) scheme.

 An oxygen 3-isotope diagram based on the initial values determined by Bunch et al. (2011) is shown below.
-Given these values, NWA 5958 falls along an extension of the carbonaceous chondrite anhydrous mineral (CCAM) line of slope-0.94, but is distinct from other C chondrites in having values even closer to initial solar values exemplified by the slope-1 line (D. Rumble, CIW; see
+Given these values, NWA 5958 falls along an extension of the carbonaceous chondrite anhydrous mineral (CCAM) line of slope-0.94, but is distinct from other C chondrites in having values even closer to initial solar values exemplified by the slope-1 line (D. Rumble III, CIW; see

 O-isotope plot).
 The CCAM line represents a linear array on an oxygen three-isotope diagram that is defined by the ratio plots for a mixture of all minerals that constitute CAIs.
-It was determined by Young and Russell (1998) that the most primitive solar system materials defined a linear array with a slope of 1.00 (Y&R line).
+It was determined by Young and Russell (1998) that the most primitive Solar System materials defined a linear array with a slope of 1.00 (Y&R line).
 These primary materials initially had heterogeneous 16O contents, but later mass fractionation and oxygen exchange processes resulted in material with higher 17O and 18O contents, generally evolving towards the CCAM line.

 Diagram credit: Bunch et al., 42nd LPSC, #2343 (2011)

-click on photo for a magnified view
+click on image for a magnified view

-Diagram credit: Jacquet et al., MAPS, vol. 51, p.
+Diagram credit: Jacquet et al., MAPS, vol. 51, #5, p.
 862 (2016)

 Sanborn et al. (2015) presented a Δ17O vs. ε54Cr coupled diagram in their analyses of NWA 5958.
 Utilizing the initial Δ17O value determined by Bunch et al. (2011), along with the 54Cr value determined by Göpel et al. (2013) of +0.973 (± 0.153)this value being close to the mean for all carbonaceous chondritesthey demonstrated that the meteorite plots in a distinct region (bottom orange circle in diagram below).
-However, given the new O-isotope value determined by Jacquet et al. (2016) of Δ17O = 4.26, the meteorite is within the trend of other carbonaceous chondrite groups (top orange circle in diagram below); NWA 5958 plots slightly below the ungrouped achondrite (CV-clan-related) NWA 7822 (Δ17O = ~ 4).
+However, given the new O-isotope value determined by Jacquet et al. (2016) of Δ17O = 4.26, the meteorite is within the trend of other carbonaceous chondrite groups (top orange circle in diagram below); it plots slightly below the ungrouped achondrite (CV-clan-related) NWA 7822 (Δ17O = ~ 4).